Crit'Air Sticker for a Leased or Finance Car (PCP/PCH)

 - Your vehicle registration number

-Option 3: Ask the finance company
+Option 2: Get the V5C from the finance company

 What about company cars?